 plt.figure(figsize=(12,4)) sns.distplot(pubg_data['longestKill'],kde=True,color='orange') plt.show()

 pubg_data['potential cheaters']=((pubg_data['longestKill'] >= 1000)) cheaters_data=pd.concat([cheaters_data,pubg_data[pubg_data['potential cheaters']==True]]) pubg_data.drop(pubg_data[pubg_data['potential cheaters']==True].index,inplace=True)

 In a match, the player acquires 0–10 weapons on average.
 Players acquiring more than 50 weapons are for sure cheaters or hackers.
-It's better to drop them off.
-And also, if a player is killing enemies without using any weapons, there is something fishy about him.
-Please put them in the potential cheater's category.
+It’s better to drop them off.
+And also, if a player kills enemies without using weapons, there is something fishy about him.
+Please put them in the potential cheater category.

 plt.figure(figsize=(12,4)) sns.distplot(pubg_data['weaponsAcquired'], bins=10) plt.show()

 pubg_data['potential cheaters']=((pubg_data['weaponsAcquired'] >= 50)) cheaters_data=pd.concat([cheaters_data,pubg_data[pubg_data['potential cheaters']==True]]) pubg_data.drop(pubg_data[pubg_data['potential cheaters']==True].index,inplace=True) pubg_data['potential cheaters']=((pubg_data['weaponsAcquired'] == 0) & (pubg_data['kills']>10)) cheaters_data=pd.concat([cheaters_data,pubg_data[pubg_data['potential cheaters']==True]]) pubg_data.drop(pubg_data[pubg_data['potential cheaters']==True].index,inplace=True)